 Wayne Law continues its rise in U.S. News & World Report rankings

-DETROIT – Wayne State University Law School has jumped 28 spots in U.S. News & World Report’s Best Law School rankings over the last four years — to No. 72 in the country, a historic best this year – and again is the second-highest ranked law school in Michigan.
-Wayne Law also ranked No. 24 in part-time law programs, the best in the state and No. 3 in the Midwest.
+Wayne State University Law School has jumped 44 spots in U.S. News & World Report’s Best Law School rankings over the last six years — to No. 56 in the country, a historic best this year, and again the second-highest ranked law school in Michigan.
+Wayne Law also ranked No. 16 in part-time law programs, the best in the state and No. 3 in the Midwest.

 Wayne Law is Detroit’s only public law school and consistently has the lowest tuition in the state.
-It is No. 1 in Michigan for overall bar pass rate, with 90 percent of test-takers passing the July exam.
-The National Jurist and preLaw magazines have ranked Wayne Law a Best Value Law School for seven consecutive years.
+The National Jurist and preLaw magazines have ranked Wayne Law a Best Value Law School for nine consecutive years.